nayeonk/itpwebdev/notes-and-assignments/notes/301/jquery_continued.md

 jQuery Continued
 ================

-Review of jQuery Syntax, Selectors, animations, DOM manipulations, and expanded complexity
+Review of jQuery Syntax, CSS Selectors, effects/animations, manipulations, and expanded complexity

 ******************
 Save this zip file and extra the folder to your desktop [wk2 cl2.zip](http://wr.gs/1401301bwk2cl2)
 ******************

-### Basic jQuery concepts:
+### Basic jQuery concepts

 Load the jQuery library into a page, then set up a script block and a document ready statement: